notemulating/Flux-Networking-API/README.md

 # Flux-Networking-API
-The Official Flux Networking API Made By Sinner
+The Official Flux Networking API made by @notemulating